nyyshaaa/phyllonix/README.md

 --- Few Clarifications(Known Trade-offs & Planned Refactors)

 > Core logic is stable and correct, with known areas identified for future deeper refactoring and to add more optimisations incrmentally.

 > The final UPI app simulation endpoint is implemented in test mode; for ease of local and browser-based testing without adding frontend, auth tokens are passed via query params.
 In production, this would be done cleanly.

-> Logging needs full hardening to fully redact or omit emitted sql values and to make it fully production safe.
+> Logging will be further hardened to fully redact sensitive fields (including SQL parameters) and fully align with production-grade security standards.